The King Drinks (Jordaens, Brussels)

-The King Drinks is a 1640 oil painting on canvas by the Flemish Baroque artist Jacob Jordaens, now in the Oldmasters Museum (part of the Royal Museum of Fine Arts of Belgium) in Brussels.
-It shows the Twelfth Night king.
+The King Drinks is an oil on canvas painting on canvas by the Flemish Baroque artist Jacob Jordaens, from 1640.
+It is held in the Oldmasters Museum, part of the Royal Museum of Fine Arts of Belgium, in Brussels.
+It shows the celebration of Twelfth Night, with its king.

-Jordaens's earlier painting of the same subject, executed in 1638, is in the Hermitage Museum in St Petersburg.
+Jordaens's earlier painting of the same subject, executed in 1638, is in the Hermitage Museum, in Saint Petersburg.